 Born in the San Joaquin Valley of California,“Straw” Berry grew up in west central Oklahoma.
 He was part of the third generation of Berry’s to live and work on the Botchlett Ranch west of Cordell in Washita County.
 Straw graduated from Southwestern Oklahoma State University with a degree in history.
 After short stints as a musician and police officer, he later settled on a career in the livestock feed, grain and fertilizer industry, while he and his father partnered in a small cow/calf operation.
 Straw still keeps a couple of horses around just to smell the” sweat and leather”.
 He serves on the board of directors of the Washita County Historical Society and is a member of the Cordell Round Up Club.
 He and wife, Penny reside in Cordell and stay busy following their eight grandchildren.
 Straw began to write and recite cowboy poetry in about 2000.
 He has performed at the National Cowboy Poetry Gathering in Elko, Nevada, Texas Cowboy Poetry Gathering in Alpine, Texas and The Red Steagall Cowboy Gathering and Western Swing Festival in Ft.
 Worth, Texas.
 Local civic groups and Cowboy Churches also invite Straw to speak and perform.
 His two CD’s are Red Hill Reflections and Strawberry Preserved.
 He is looking forward to his association with the Salado Cowboy Poetry Gathering.

-Jeff Gore has been performing since he was 4 years old.
-He has spent the last 30 years traveling and singing Cowboy and Gospel music all over the US and abroad.
-He is the recipient of the Male Vocalist of the Year award in Cowboy Music from the Academy of Western Artists (1997), and a lifetime achievement award winner for Western Music by the American Cowboy Culture Association (2005, the youngest ever to receive this award).
-Gore has also produced and acted on television, appeared in film, and is currently producing, directing, and starring in a film based on his 2010 novel, Jingle In The Horses.
-Jeff also serves on the Executive Committee for the Western Heritage Classic.
+Jeff Gore has been performing since he was four years old.
+He has spent the last 30 years traveling and singing cowboy and gospel music all over the U.S. and abroad.
+The recipient of Male Vocalist of the Year award in Cowboy Music from the Academy of Western Artists (1997), and a lifetime achievement award for Western Music by the American Cowboy Culture Association (2005, the youngest ever to receive this award), he has also produced and acted on television and has appeared in film (most notabably, in The Good Old Boys and Nail 32)